Too big to fail: Resolution authority

 Before 1950, U.S. federal bank regulators had essentially two options for resolving an insolvent institution: 1) closure, with liquidation of assets and payouts for insured depositors; or 2) purchase and assumption, encouraging the acquisition of assets and assumption of liabilities by another firm.
 A third option was made available by the Federal Deposit Insurance Act of 1950: providing assistance, the power to support an institution through loans or direct federal acquisition of assets, until it could recover from its distress.

 The statute limited the "assistance" option to cases where "continued operation of the bank is essential to provide adequate banking service".
 Regulators shunned this third option for many years, fearing that if regionally or nationally important banks were thought generally immune to liquidation, markets in their shares would be distorted.
 Thus, the assistance option was never employed during the period 1950–1969, and very seldom thereafter.
 Research into historical banking trends suggests that the consumption loss associated with National Banking Era bank runs was far more costly than the consumption loss from stock market crashes.

-The Federal Deposit Insurance Corporation Improvement Act was passed in 1991, giving the FDIC the responsibility to rescue an insolvent bank by the least costly method.
-The Act had the implicit goal of eliminating the widespread belief among depositors that a loss of depositors and bondholders will be prevented for large banks.
+The Federal Deposit Insurance Corporation Improvement Act was passed in 1991, giving the FDIC the responsibility for rescuing an insolvent bank by the least costly means.
+The Act had the implicit goal of eliminating the widespread belief among depositors that large banks would be protected from losses among depositors and bondholders.
 However, the Act included an exception in cases of systemic risk, subject to the approval of two-thirds of the FDIC board of directors, the Federal Reserve Board of Governors, and the Treasury Secretary.